devarops/RepRes_Blog/what_is_reproducible_research.md

 - extract, transform, and load the data;
 - perform data analysis;
 - export figures and tables;
-- update the report or manuscript; and
+- update the manuscript; and
 - automate the workflow.

 All of the configuration files are also part of the source code.